 The author, Ramaswamy Chandramouli wishes to thank his colleague Tim Grance for his personal input on the content and in helping with the logistics of the publication.
+Special thanks to Andreas Bartelt from Bosch Center of Competence Security for valuable input regarding technologies for device virtualization.
 He also thanks Michael Bartock for his valuable review and feedback as a division reader.
 Last but not the least, he expresses his thanks to Isabel Van Wyk for her detailed editorial review.